Republic Bancorp (RBCAA)

 9. Return on Equity

-Over the last five years, Republic Bancorp has averaged an ROE of 11.3%, impressive for a company operating in a sector where the average shakes out around 7.5% and those putting up 15%+ are greatly admired.
-This is a bright spot for Republic Bancorp.
+Over the last five years, Republic Bancorp has averaged an ROE of 10.9%, respectable for a company operating in a sector where the average shakes out around 7.5% and those putting up 15%+ are greatly admired.

-10. Key Takeaways from Republic Bancorp’s Q3 Results
+10. Key Takeaways from Republic Bancorp’s Q4 Results

-It was good to see Republic Bancorp narrowly top analysts’ tangible book value per share expectations this quarter.
-We were also glad its EPS outperformed Wall Street’s estimates.
-On the other hand, its revenue slightly missed.
+It was encouraging to see Republic Bancorp beat analysts’ net interest income expectations this quarter.
+We were also happy its revenue outperformed Wall Street’s estimates.
+On the other hand, its EPS missed.
 Overall, this was a softer quarter.
-The stock remained flat at $68.28 immediately after reporting.
+The stock remained flat at $73.00 immediately following the results.

 11. Is Now The Time To Buy Republic Bancorp?

-Republic Bancorp’s business quality ultimately falls short of our standards.
-For starters, its revenue growth was uninspiring over the last five years, and analysts don’t see anything changing over the next 12 months.
+Republic Bancorp isn’t a terrible business, but it doesn’t pass our bar.
+For starters, its revenue growth was uninspiring over the last five years, and analysts expect its demand to deteriorate over the next 12 months.
 And while its admirable net interest margin a wonderful starting point for the overall profitability of the business, the downside is its projected EPS for the next year is lacking.
 On top of that, its estimated net interest income for the next 12 months are weak.

 Republic Bancorp’s P/B ratio based on the next 12 months is 1.2x.
-While this valuation is fair, the upside isn’t great compared to the potential downside.
-We're fairly confident there are better stocks to buy right now.
+This valuation is reasonable, but the company’s shakier fundamentals present too much downside risk.
+We're pretty confident there are more exciting stocks to buy at the moment.